-(Rule 14a-101)
+(Rule 14a-101) INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION

-INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant ⊠

-Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-- Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- $\times$ Definitive Proxy Statement

-- Definitive Additional Materials

-- Soliciting Material under §240.14a-12

-CONTEXTLOGIC INC.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- X No fee required. - Fee paid previously with preliminary materials. - Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by the Registrant ⊠ Filed by a Party other than the Registrant □ Che Check the appropriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 CONTEXTLOGIC INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check the appropriate box): Payr - ment of Filing Fee (Check the appropriate box): × ment of Filing Fee (Check the appropriate box): No fee required. ⊠ □ ment of Filing Fee (Check the appropriate box): No fee required.
+Fee paid previously with preliminary materials. ⊠ □ ment of Filing Fee (Check the appropriate box): No fee required.
+Fee paid previously with preliminary materials. ⊠ □ ment of Filing Fee (Check the appropriate box): No fee required.
+Fee paid previously with preliminary materials. ⊠ □ ment of Filing Fee (Check the appropriate box): No fee required.
+Fee paid previously with preliminary materials.

+PRELIMINARY PROXY STATEMENT SUBJECT TO COMPLETION DATED MARCH 9, 2023